+How does media monitoring work?
+Why is it important?
 We live in the age of information.
 Every hour an excessive amount of data is published on the web.
 A portion of the data concerns your brand.
 How do you sift through thousands of online reviews, blog posts, articles, and videos?
-Well, that’s where media monitoring comes in handy!
+That’s where media monitoring comes in handy!

 To get a firm grip on media monitoring you should answer three, very basic questions:

 Focusing on how, who, and what allows you to build a robust media monitoring project that will bring insights beneficial for your organisation.

 That kind of project will help you manage your brand reputation, monitor the competitors, research the market, provide insights into your customers, help manage your customer service, monitor online reviews, and much more!

 Let’s take a closer look!

 There are several ways to monitor your brand online.
 All of them have their pros and cons.
 Hopefully, you can find one that will help you achieve your desired results.